4 marketing myths that cost product business money

 Product companies tend to waste a lot of money on bells and whistles when it comes to encouraging brand loyalty.
 Is it really necessary to be spending a large chunk of your budget on expensive advertising, promotion and gifts?

 The thing is, your customers don’t really care about these things.
-They have way too many t-shirts and chances are they’re fast-forwarding through your expensive video commercial or closing out of your pop-up ad because they find it annoying.
+They have way too many t-shirts and chances are they’re fast-forwarding through your expensive video commercial or closing out of your emails because they find them annoying (check out PERC formula for building true relationships in written sales communication).
 What they care about is your product and how it fits into their day-to-day life.

 You don’t want to just create customer loyalty.
 You want to create passion.
 Think about it.
 Apple created a cult.
 Google created a habit.
 Salesforce created a new world in which to do business.